JadenMcElvey/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

 # Setup OCI, OKE, ATP and Cloud shell
 ## Introduction

-This 25-minute lab will show you how to setup the Oracle Cloud Infrastructure Container Engine for Kubernetes for creating and deploying a front-end helidon application which accesses in the backend the Oracle Autonomous Database.
+This lab will show you how to setup the Oracle Cloud Infrastructure Container Engine for Kubernetes for creating and deploying a front-end helidon application which accesses in the backend the Oracle Autonomous Database.

+Estimate Time: 30-45 Minutes

 ### Objectives